Are you considering a move to the tropical paradise of Hawaii? If yes, this article is just perfect for you!.

 How expensive are utilities in Hawaii?

-The average bill for natural gas is $230, and electricity is about $220.
+The average bill for natural gas is 150, and electricity is about $402.30.
 Natural gas and electricity costs in Hawaii are the most expensive compared to other cities in the US.

 How much is the electric bill in Hawaii?

-The electricity bill comes to about $220 per month in Hawaii, and residents have to pay an average of 37 cents for a kilowatt-hour of electricity.
+The electricity bill comes to about $402.30 per month in Hawaii, and residents have to pay an average of 37 cents for a kilowatt-hour of electricity.

 How much is water and sewer a month in Hawaii?

-The average sewer charges are $60 per month, and water charges are $70.
+The average sewer charges are $40 per month, and water charges are $120.

-3. Cost for Healthcare in Hawaii
+3. Cost of Healthcare in Hawaii

-Hawaii is the healthiest nation in the US due to Hawaii Health Prepaid Act.
-The mandate covers the health of all the nation’s workers with health insurance at a hefty premium.
-The mandate covers about 97 percent of the population of Hawaii.
+The mandate covers 97% of the population of Hawaii with the health of all the nation’s workers with health insurance at a hefty premium.

 Obamacare is spread across Hawaii and supports the healthcare system.
-58 percent of Hawaiian residents get insurance from their employers.
-The average annual premium after employee contribution is about $703 in Hawaii.
+58% of Hawaiian residents get insurance from their employers.

 Is Hawaii healthcare more expensive?